odoo/documentation/accounting/bank/reconciliation/configure.rst

 Overview
 ========

-In Odoo you have the possibility to pre-fill some accounting entries in order to easily reconcile recurrent entries such as bank fees.
+In Twenty20 you have the possibility to pre-fill some accounting entries in order to easily reconcile recurrent entries such as bank fees.

 We will take the following example to illustrate the concept : Every